HelliosDev/Azure-Submission/README.md

-# Pendaftaran
+# Azure Submission
-Simple program for registration
+Simple program for picture uploading and analysis